CraicOverflow89/VSC-Krash-Run-Script/readme.md

 Krash Run Script
 ================

-Provides quick access to execute krash script in VS Code.
+Provides quick access to execute script and shell in VS Code.

 ### Tasks